 Data management and reconciliation

 At its core, blockchain, a blockchain is simply a ledger of transactions, albeit one that is network-based and shared by all participants in the network.
-The particular genius of blockchain technology is that it can incorporate mathematical mechanism for creating consensus and uniformity in the ledger throughout the network without the need of a trusted central authority to certify its accuracy and currency.
+As you read the article, you will see that the particular genius of blockchain technology is that it can incorporate mathematical mechanism for creating consensus and uniformity in the ledger throughout the network without the need of a trusted central authority to certify its accuracy and currency.

 Those qualities have led many in copyright-based industries, particularly the music industry, to took to blockchain as a means data that is vital to the licensing and exploitation of works, but is often hoarded inside proprietary databases, accessible to all.
 Examples include: